Last Updated on 17 February, 2021 by Veronica

 Here you will see all the walls covered with dollar bills.
 And although you can no longer stay at the hotel, you can enjoy a good beer or ice cream.

-The great Oatman fire
+The Great Oatman Fire

-In 1921, a fire swept through Oatman and destroyed many of the buildings.
-It miraculously forgave the Oatman Hotel, which is known today for two reasons: It was where Clark Gable and Carole Lombard spent their wedding night after getting married in Kingman on March 18, 1939, and it is the home of a ghost nicknamed Oatie.
+However, it miraculously forgave the Oatman Hotel, which is known today for two reasons: It was where Clark Gable and Carole Lombard spent their wedding night after getting married in Kingman on March 18, 1939, and it is the home of a ghost nicknamed Oatie.

 The two-story hotel is the oldest adobe structure in Mohave County.
 The upper floor has been converted into a museum.